 La Concha Beach Resort is the first stop.
 It is 6km north of the city, over the hill at the very end of the Malecon.
 The resort rents fins, masks and snorkels and the restaurant and bar are available to non-guests.
 The reef is accessible either from the beach or at The Cortez Club Dive Shop.
 You can easily swim from here to Caimancito – only 250m north of the resort – and back.

+Caimancito has several palapas (large thatched umbrellas) where you can leave your things and that provide a bit of shade.
 Take a picnic to enjoy after you snorkel at this small beach.
-It has several palapas (large thatched umbrellas) where you can leave your things and that provide a bit of shade.
-A jetty splits the bay in two, so you can snorkel the north side of the jetty and after lunch, you can swim to the rock by La Concha and back.
+A jetty splits the bay in two, so you can snorkel the north side of the jetty and after lunch you can swim to the rock by La Concha and back.

 The visibility here is never optimal and a fine layer of sand and silt covering the rocks and coral makes everything seems grey.
 There are plenty of fish here, but beware of jellyfish during the summer months.